seriybeliy11/Grants-Bounty-Tracker/README.md

 ## Description

-GitHub Analytics Dashboard is a web application and analytical tool designed for tracking various metrics of a GitHub project, particularly those related to crowdsourced development.
+GitHub Analytics Dashboard is a web application and analytical tool designed for tracking various metrics of a TON "Grants & Bounties", particularly those related to crowdsourced development.
 The metrics include rewards, the number of resolved and closed issues, participant counts, and the quantity of comments on issues.

 ## Functional
 - the best countertributer